Ralph Gonsalves: Political career

 Gonsalves became involved in politics at university, as president of the University of West Indies' Guild of Undergraduates and Debating Society.
 In 1968, he led a student protest of the deportation of historian and intellectual Walter Rodney by the Jamaican government.

-In 1994, Gonsalves became the deputy leader of the Saint Vincent and the Grenadines Labour Party.
+In 1994, Gonsalves became the deputy leader of the Unity Labour Party.
 After the resignation of Vincent Beache, Gonsalves became leader of the party in 1998.
-Gonsalves later led the Unity Labour Party to win the 2001 general election, becoming Prime Minister and Minister of Finance.
+He was appointed leader of the opposition from December 1999 to January 2001.
+Gonsalves later led the Unity Labour Party to win the 2001 general election, becoming prime minister and Minister of Finance.
 His ULP was re-elected in the 2005 general election.
 In the 2010 general election, Gonsalves and the ULP were narrowly re-elected with 51.11% of the popular vote.

 In 2009 Gonsalves and the ULP led a referendum campaign in favour of constitutional reform that would have abolished the country's constitutional monarchy, replacing Elizabeth II with a non-executive president.
 The referendum was defeated, with 55.64% of voters rejecting the changes.
+Gonsalves has persisted in his calls for the establishment of a presidency, proposing another referendum in 2022 to replace the monarchy while also voicing support to rename places in the country named after colonial figures such as Victoria Park.

 In November 2017 Gonsalves gave up the portfolio of Minister of Finance to his son, Camillo Gonsalves.

 On 3 July 2020, Gonsalves was elected Chairman of the Caribbean Community succeeding Mia Amor Mottley.
-His 6-month term ended on 1 January 2021, and he was succeeded by Trinidad and Tobago prime minister, Keith Rowley.
+His 6-month term ended on 1 January 2021, and he was succeeded by Trinidad and Tobago Prime Minister, Keith Rowley.